R0U5/Lethe/README.md

-## Named after the River Lethe, where all memory was lost
+*The River Lethe, where all memory was lost*

 # abliterate